takumimorino/phase-field/README.md

-# Program for "An explicit integration approach for predicting the microstructures of multicomponent alloys"
+# Program and data for "An explicit integration approach for predicting the microstructures of multicomponent alloys"

 This repository contains the program code used to perform the calculations described in the paper: